lieszkol/november-gallery/README.md

 To install from your site "backend": go to  **Settings → Updates & Plugins → Install Plugins**  and then search for  "November Gallery".

 To install from the  [Marketplace](https://octobercms.com/plugins): click `Add to Project` and select the project you wish to use the plugin on.
-Once the plugin has been added to your project, and then from the backend area of your site use the `Check for updates` button on the **Settings → Updates & Plugins** page.
+Once the plugin has been added to your project, from the backend area of your site click the `Check for updates` button on the **Settings → Updates & Plugins** page to pull in the plugin.

 To install from [the repository](https://github.com/lieszkol/november-gallery): clone it into the **/plugins/** folder of your site and then run  `sudo php artisan plugin:refresh zenware.novembergallery`  from your project root.